steven-varga/h5cpp-doc/docs/architecture.md

 * `std::is_integral` and `std::is_floating_point`
 * `std::is_array` plain old array type, but not `std::array` or `std::vector`
-* arrays of the the above, with arbitrary embedding
+* arrays of the the above, with arbitrary nesting
-* POD structs of the above with arbitrary embedding
+* POD structs of the above with arbitrary nesting

 #### C++ Classes
 Work in progress.
 Requires modification to compiler as well as coordinated effort how to store complex objects such that other platforms capable of reading them.

 ### Strings
-HDF5 supports variable and fixed strings.
-The former is of interest, as the most common ways for storing strings in a file: consecutively with a separator.
-The current storage layout is a heap data structure making it less suitable for massive Terra Byte scale storage.
-In addition the strings have to be copied during [read][read] operation.
-Both filtering such as `h5::gzip{0-9}` and `h5::utf8` features are supported.
+HDF5 supports variable- and fixed-length strings.
+The former is of interest, as the most common way for storing strings in a file: consecutive characters with a separator.
+The current storage layout is a heap data structure making it less suitable for massive Terabyte-scale storage.
+In addition, the strings have to be copied during [read][read] operations.
+Both filtering, such as `h5::gzip{0-9}`, and encoding, such as `h5::utf8`, are supported.

 **not supported**: `wchar_t _wchar char16_t _wchar16 char32_t _wchar32`